 Click for more info: Directions | Parking | Metro

-The Center for the Arts Concert Hall (red block above) is located on the Fairfax campus of George Mason University, six miles west of Beltway exit 54, at the intersection of Braddock Rd. and Route 123.
+The Center for the Arts Concert Hall (red block shown in map above, and below) is located on the Fairfax campus of George Mason University, six miles west of Beltway exit 54, at the intersection of Braddock Rd. and Route 123.
 Click the map above to search the map by venue or building name.Physical Address for the Concert Hall:

 4373 Mason Pond Dr, Fairfax, VA 22030

 GPS Coordinates for the Concert Hall:

 More information about how to get to George Mason and a layout of the campus can be found at the following:

 For a nominal fee, the Mason Pond Parking Deck, just north of the Concert Hall on Mason Pond Drive, offers covered parking and a walkway to the Concert Hall.
 Free parking is only available in Lot K (located directly across the pond from the Concert Hall) when you are attending a Great Performances at Mason event at the Concert Hall (shown as the red block in the maps above and below).